c6fc/sonnetry/README.md

 ./render/demo.tf.json
 ```

-The `apply` command starts out the same as `generate`, with the added step of running terraform against the generated configurations in `./render/`.
+The `sonnetry apply` command starts out the same as `generate`, with the added step of running terraform against the generated configurations in `./render/`.

 ```sh
 $ npx sonnetry apply terraform.jsonnet